 Nonalcoholic fatty liver disease affects as many as one in five Americans, according to the American Liver Association.
 And for those with diabetes, says VA physician-researcher Kenneth Cusi, MD, the rate may be as high as four in five.
-According to the Third National Health and Nutrition Examination Survey, 32.5 million Americans (21.4%) have hepatic steatosis and 28.8 million adults (19%) have NAFLD.
+More than 80 million Americans have this deadly disease, and many don’t even know it.
+Nonalcoholic fatty liver disease affects an estimated 80 million to 100 million Americans.
+Despite risks, there are no official recommendations for routine screening.
 They defined NAFLD as the presence of hepatic steatosis on ultrasound in the absence of elevated alcohol consumption.

 A healthy liver is typically reddish in color because the blood is meant to flow through channels in the interior of the liver composed of layers of liver cells.
 This is the way the liver is meant to function – as a very efficient filter for absorbing nutrients and ridding the body of toxins.
 A fatty liver becomes clogged with excess fat cells, seriously hampering the liver’s ability to do its many vital jobs.
 A fatty liver loses its red color and becomes heavier, enlarged, and greasy yellow in appearance.
 These abnormalities can often be discovered by an ultrasound scan or via a liver biopsy.